mpi4jax/mpi4jax/paper.md

 (The test hardware consists of 2x Intel Xeon E5-2650 v4 CPUs and 2x NVIDIA Tesla P100 GPUs.)

 As we can see, switching from NumPy to JAX already yields a substantial speedup, which we can then amplify by scaling to additional CPUs or GPUs.

+# Outlook

+In this paper, we introduced `mpi4jax`, which allows zero-copy communication of JAX-owned data. `mpi4jax` provides an implementation of the most important MPI operations in a way that is usable from JAX compiled code.

+However, JAX is much more than just a JIT compiler.
+It is also a full-fledged differentiable programming framework by providing tools for automatic differentiation (e.g. via `jax.grad`, `jax.vjp`, and `jax.jvp`).
+Differentiable programming is a promising new paradigm to combine advances in machine learning and physical modelling [@diffprog1; @diffprog2], and being able to freely distribute those models among different nodes will allow for even more powerful applications.

+Combining automatic-differentiation with the multi-process nature of `MPI` workloads is not trivial, and right now `mpi4jax`  allows to differentiate only few communication primitives.
+An interesting future development for the library will be to properly support the whole set of operations, enabling fully differentiable, distributed physical simulations without additional user code.

 # Acknowledgements